tinghuiz/appearance-flow/README.md

 <img src='sample_results/car_single/09.gif' width=160>
 <img src='sample_results/car_single/10.gif' width=160>

-### Sample KITTI Results on Virtual Scene Fly-through
+## Sample KITTI Results on Virtual Scene Fly-through
+The task is to synthesize a fly-through effect for the 3D scene given only two input views (the first one marked in green, and the second one marked in red).
+All the intermediate frames are synthesized.

 <img src='sample_results/kitti/01.gif' width=210 height=150>
 <img src='sample_results/kitti/02.gif' width=210 height=150>
 <img src='sample_results/kitti/03.gif' width=210 height=150>